 You can use the dough in any way you would normally use a can of refrigerated crescent dough from the store.

 The balls of dough will be good for several months in the freezer.
-Though I am not sure you’ll be able to wait that long.
+Though I am not sure you’ll be able to wait that long to enjoy them.

 Can I freeze formed crescent rolls?